 It is also illegal in the state of Oregon to use and/or own silencers, machine guns, sawed-off shotguns, and armor piercing ammunition.
 Background checks are conducted at the point of sale and there is no waiting period before purchasing.

 You may not own a gun if you are:

 - Under 18 years old, except for hunting or with parent’s consent;

 - A convicted felon or juvenile felony offender (within 4 years);

 - Committed to the Mental Health and Developmental Disability Services Division or are mentally ill;

 - Subject to a court order prohibiting the purchase or possession of firearms; or

 What consequences am I facing if convicted of a Gun Crime?

 Many crimes committed with firearms fall under Ballot Measure 11.
 These crimes all carry a minimum jail sentence that ranges from five to twenty years.
 There are several exceptions to 2nd Amendment rights, however, there are also legal mechanisms available to those convicted of gun crimes in order to restore firearm privileges.

 Gun crimes can affect employment and these charges are sometimes not expungeable if convicted.
-Gun convictions can greatly impact your life and it is not worth the risk without experienced legal counsel such as Jason Thompson.
-Contact Thompson Law immediately for a consultation if you have recently been arrested for a gun crime or are looking to have your gun rights restored.
+Gun convictions can greatly impact your life and it is not worth the risk without experienced legal counsel such as Jason Thompson as your gun crimes attorney.
+Contact Thompson Law immediately for a consultation if you have recently been arrested for a gun crime or are looking for a gun rights lawyer to help get your gun rights restored.